Isospin-based EWP-tree Relations: Introduction

 In this paper, we show that, if only SU(2)$_I$ is assumed, there are still EWP-tree relations.
 Whereas the SU(3)$_F$ EWP-tree relations were derived using all $B \to PP$ decays, the SU(2)$_I$ EWP-tree relations are derived for six different sets of decays whose amplitudes are related by isospin.
 There are three sets of $\Delta S = 0$ decays ($B \to\pi\pi$, $B_s^0 \to\pi{\bar K}$, and $B \to K{\bar K}$) and three sets of $\Delta S = 1$ decays ($\btopik$, $B_s^0 \to K{\bar K}$, and $B_s^0 \to \pi\pi$).
 In general, the SU(2)$_I$ EWP-tree relations are different for different sets of decays.
 We find that the SU(2)$_I$ EWP-tree relations for the sets of $\Delta S = 0$ decays are similar to some of those of SU(3)$_F$.
 The $B\to\pi\pi$ EWP-tree relations can be used to take EWP contributions into account in the extraction of $\alpha$ from $B \to \pi\pi$ decays.
 On the other hand, for the sets of $\Delta S=1$ decays, the SU(2)$_I$ EWP-tree relations are not the same as the SU(3)$_F$ EWP-tree relations.
 Using the SU(2)$_I$ EWP-tree relations for $\btopik$, we show that the relation among $\btopik$ observables that was previously shown to hold approximately using the SU(3)$_F$ EWP-tree relations ($+$ theory input), actually holds exactly under SU(2)$_I$.
 We also find that, when the $\btopik$ SU(2)$_I$ EWP-tree relations are used in the fit to the $\btopik$ data, the discrepancy with the SM turns out to be at the level of 4-5$\sigma$, quite a bit larger than what was found previously.
 The takeaway here is the following: if one is analyzing a set of hadronic $B$ decays whose amplitudes are related by isospin, the SU(2)$_I$ EWP-tree relations for that set of decays must be used in the analysis.

 We begin in Sec.~\ref{section:EWP-tree su3} by deriving the EWP-tree relations assuming SU(3)$_F$.
-Our derivation uses a slightly different method than that of GPY.
 In Sec.~\ref{section:EWP-tree su2 deltaS0}, we derive the SU(2)$_I$ EWP-tree relations for the three sets of $\Delta S = 0$ decays.
 A similar analysis for the three sets of $\Delta S =1$ decays is presented in Sec.~\ref{section:EWP-tree su2 deltaS1}.
 In Sec.~\ref{Sec:alphaBpipi}, we show how the $B \to\pi\pi$ SU(2)$_I$ EWP-tree relation can be incorporated into the extraction of $\alpha$ from $B\to\pi\pi$ decays.
 In Sec.~\ref{section:btopik}, we provide an update to the $\btopik$ puzzle by redoing the fits to the $\btopik$ data with both the SU(3)$_F$ and $\btopik$ SU(2)$_I$ EWP-tree relations, and comparing the results.
 We conclude in Sec.~\ref{section:conclusion}.